isomerpages/nparks-gardening/page-index/biodiversity/_posts/2023-08-30-post-Predators.md

 <section>
 	<h4>Dragonflies</h4>
 	<img title="Photo by Jacqueline Chua." src="/images/Biodiversity/Dragonfly_JacChua.jpg">
-	<p>Dragonflies are dazzlingly fast predators that feed on a wide variety of insects, including common garden pests like grasshoppers, fruit flies, and beetles.
+	<p>Dragonflies are dazzlingly fast predators that feed on a wide variety of insects, including common garden pests like <a href="/page-index/pests/grasshoppers-crickets-and-katydids/">grasshoppers</a>, <a href="/page-index/pests/oriental-fruit-flies/">fruit flies</a>, and <a href="/page-index/housekeeping/keeping-gardens-mosquito-free/">mosquitoes</a>.
 They are usually found near freshwater bodies like ponds and rivers as their larvae are aquatic.
-Their larvae are also predators that eat a wide range of prey, most notably mosquito larvae.</p>
+Their larvae are also predators that eat a wide range of prey, most notably <a href="/page-index/housekeeping/keeping-gardens-mosquito-free/">mosquito larvae</a>.</p>
 	<br>
 </section>